 Our executive officers are elected by, and serve at the discretion of, our Board.
 The business experience for the past five years, and in some instances, for prior years, of each of our executive officers is as follows:

-James R. Scapa has served as our chief executive officer since 1992.
-For Mr. Scapa's biography, please see the section above entitled "Class III Nominees for Election for a Term Expiring at the 2023 Annual Meeting."
+James R. Scapa has served as our Chief Executive Officer since 1992.
+For Mr. Scapa's biography, please see the section above entitled "Class III Nominees Continuing in Office until the 2023 Annual Meeting."